Reflections on the 50th Anniversary of The 1964-65 Civil Rights and Voting Rights Acts,The Black Composer and My Brother's Keeper Initiative

 music by contemporary Black Composers during the late 1960s-70s, i.e. Primous

-Fountain, George Walker, Olly Wilson, Adolphus Hailstork et al, spirited invitations to the programming of new music by Black Composers in symphony
+Fountain, George Walker, Olly Wilson, Adolphus Hailstork et al, spirited invitations to both the commissioning and programming of new music by Black Composers in symphony

 The social political pulse of the country changed from the